This is Your Beginners Guide to Becoming a Wine Expert

 In all seriousness, wine is very complex and few people realize how much time and effort go into making the best wines the world.
 That’s why we’re here to give you the 411 on wine.

-The more you understand wine and its processes, the better you will be at making decisions when it comes to buying your next bottle.
+The more you understand wine and its processes, the better you can appreciate your next glass of wine.

 Let’s start with the basics…